LMI Glossary of Terms

 The method used to disaggregate labor market area (LMA) employment and unemployment statistics to sub-areas by assigning to the areas the same proportion of the monthly independent labor market area (LMA) estimate as was evidenced in the most recent census data.

 Census-designated units that are small parts of metropolitan areas (MAs) and provide statistically comparable population and housing census tabulations.
 Tracts are designed to be relatively similar in population characteristics, economic status, and living conditions.
-The average tract has about 4,000 inhabitants.
 Census tract boundaries are recommended by local census tract committees and approved by the U.S. Census Bureau.

 Civilian Labor Force